carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

 a command line interface can be extremely powerful, and learning how to use one will allow you to reap the benefits described above.

-## The rest of this lesson
+## This lesson

 The only way to use these types of resources is by learning to use the command line.
-This introduction to HPC systems has two parts:

-* We will learn to use the UNIX command line (also known as Bash).
-* We will use our new Bash skills to connect to and operate a high-performance computing supercomputer.
+This introduction to HPC systems has two parts We will use our new Bash skills to connect to and operate a high-performance computing supercomputer.

 The skills we learn here have other uses beyond just HPC - Bash and UNIX skills are used everywhere,